 - Get regular physical activity.
 Regular, moderate-to-vigorous physical activity is a good energizer that reduces stress, helps keep blood pressure and cholesterol at heart-healthy levels and helps maintain a healthy weight.
-Aim for 30 minutes a day on most, if not all, days.
+Aim for 30 minutes a day most days of the week, if not all, days that would be best.
 You can break it down to 10- or 15-minute sessions.
 Walking is a great way to get started, even if you only walk around the yard.

 - Eat heart-healthy foods.
 They give you more energy, keep your brain fed (which helps combat depression) and help prevent other health problems.
 If you've got to “eat on the run,” choose nutritious snacks.

 - Take time every day for an activity that you enjoy such as reading, listening to music, crafts, cooking — whatever makes you happy and relaxes you.

 - Keep humor in your life.
 Laughter IS good medicine.
 Find the humor in your situation when possible, watch a silly TV program or pop in a comedy movie.
 Find things to laugh about with your loved one.
 They need joy too!
 Laughing quickens the pulse rate, stimulates the blood circulation, activates muscles, increases oxygen intake and helps you relax.
 If you've forgotten how to laugh, try to be around people who still know how.
 Laughter's contagious!

 - Get out once a week and go somewhere enjoyable.
 Visit the local coffee shop, attend church events, take a class, visit a friend or just wander around the mall or a park.
 If your loved one needs constant attention, ask for help.
 You can find someone to give an hour a week to let you get out.

 - Treat depression and stress.
 Recognize signs and symptoms and do something about it as soon as it starts.
 If you think you may be depressed, get professional help.
 Talk it out.
 Admit your feelings.